hmrc/customs-declarations-information/README.md

 The `X-Client-ID` header, together with the application context and version are used to call the `api-subscription-fields` service to get the unique `fieldsId` UUID to pass on to the backend request (where it is known as `clientID`).

-So there is now a direct dependency on the `api-subscription-fields` service.
+So there is a direct dependency on the `api-subscription-fields` service.
 Note the service to get the `fieldsId` is not currently stubbed.

 ### Seeding Data in `api-subscription-fields` for local end to end testing